a-h-b/dadasnake/README.md

 ```
 cd dadasnake
 ```
+At this point, you have all the scripts you need to run the workflow using snakemake, and you'd just need to get some data and databases (see point 7).
+If you want to use the **comfortable dadasnake wrapper**, follow the points 2-6.

 2) Adjust the file VARIABLE_CONFIG to your requirements:
 * SNAKEMAKE_VIA_CONDA - set this to true, if you don't have snakemake in your path and want to install it via conda.
 Leave empty, if you don't need an additional snakemake.